Department of Health and Rehabilitation Sciences

 OTHS 6145.
 Rural Practice: Outcomes and Funding.
 1 Credit Hour (Lecture: 1 Hour, Lab: 0 Hours).

-Focus on rural communities and contexts as it impacts occupational therapy practice, service, and accessibility.
-Focus on wellness and prevention outcomes in rural community, primary care and community programs, evolving services delivery models and quality management and improvement.
-Investigation of local and supportive grant options for programs.
-May include observations and engagement in local community.
-This course is part of the OTD program.
+Focus on local, rural communities and contexts as it impacts occupational therapy practice, service, and accessibility.
+Focus on social determinants of health and community population needs.
+Introduction to quality management and improvement in community settings to promote wellness and prevention, reflect on community needs based on indicators.
+May include observations and engagement in local community This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6146.
 Capstone Prep 1: Needs Assessment.
 1 Credit Hour (Lecture: 1 Hour, Lab: 0 Hours).